 As I get older, planning my everyday life and gathering my thoughts is a routine that I treasure in itself.
 I enjoy organizing my days so that I don't have to think too much about the daily tasks but focus on what I do, the people I meet, and where I want to go during my days.

-When I'm in a difficult or stressful life situation, taking care of myself, and sticking to my routines is important.
+When life is difficult or stressful, taking care of myself, and sticking to my routines are important.
 Two years ago I was in a life situation where I did not know how things would end or what my life was gonna look like.
 Big changes were happening in many areas of my life at the same time.
 To feel some kind of freedom in creating a life that I am safe in, enjoy, and can grow in, within the given boundaries that I have was more important than ever.

 This is where I started to explore Bullet Journaling.
 I wanted to be able to plan for the future and at the same time have control over what I needed to achieve on a daily, weekly, and monthly basis without having to think about it too much.
 Also, I wanted to be able to see when I had reached a goal or made some kind of breakthrough or progress in an intuitive way.

 What is Bullet Journaling?

 It is like a next-level calendar.
 Everyone can set up her own kind and I've made it super simple.
 Mine contains: